LeviHassel/RobotRacing/escapeArtist/README.md

 The bump sensors, as digital pins, are pretty self-explanatory.
 They return 1 when not pressed and 0 when pressed in.
 The idea was to use these to alter the control flow based on which side of the robot was touching something, a concept that worked very reliably for us.

 ## Requirements
-This code is not going to be very useful unless you have an Arduino-based robot built exactly the way mine was.
+This code is not going to be very useful unless you have an Arduino-based robot built exactly the way ours was.
 However, it works great when all you do is look at it.
 With a correctly built robot, all you need to do is download the Arduino IDE, connect the Arduino Uno to your PC using the USB plug and compile/run the code.

 ## References
 https://www.arduino.cc/en/Main/ArduinoBoardUno